JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    }
    ```

-3. Run the app from Xcode to see the result:
+3. Run the app using the Android Studio iOS run configuration to see the result:

    ![Greeting from the shared module](xcode-iphone-hello.png){width=300}

-4. In the `ContentView.swift` file, write code for using data from the shared module and rendering the application UI:
+4. Replace code in the `ContentView.swift` file again, to use the business logic from the shared module to render the application UI:

    ```kotlin
    ```
    {src="android-ios-tutorial/ContentView.swift" initial-collapse-state="collapsed" collapsible="true"}

-5. In `simpleLoginIOSApp.swift`, import the `shared` module and specify the arguments for the `ContentView()` function:
+5. In the `simpleLoginIOSApp.swift` file, import the `sharedKit` module and specify the arguments for the `ContentView()` function:

     ```swift
     import SwiftUI
-    import shared
+    import sharedKit

     @main
     struct SimpleLoginIOSApp: App {